 A&P/Biology tutoring and Math Lab are drop in; the Writing and Study Skills & Reading Centers are by appointment although drop-ins are welcome if the time has not been reserved by another student.

 The Peer Tutor Program is by appointment only and assigns outstanding NHTI students to other students who would like to improve their grades or who are experiencing academic difficulties.
 During tutoring appointments, students benefit from the opportunity to ask questions, learn at their own pace, and receive immediate feedback.
 Students and tutors meet regularly through the semester for approximately one hour each week.

-Do I need a referral from my professors to work with Learning Center tutors?
+Do I need a referral from my professors to work with Academic Center for Excellence (ACE) tutors?

 No, no referral is needed.

 Is there a charge for tutoring services?

 No, tutoring services are free to NHTI students.

 To request a tutor, come to the Academic Center for Excellence (ACE).
 You will be asked to complete a short application and meet with the Tutoring Coordinator to discuss your needs and arrange for the appropriate assistance.

 How long does it take to get a tutor after I submit my request and meet with the Tutoring Coordinator?

 Tutoring appointments are scheduled individually.
 Therefore, they are subject to tutor availability in the course in which you have requested help, and depend on finding mutually convenient times around classes, work, and other commitments.
 If no tutor is immediately available, your professor will be contacted to recommend one.